LucasBorboleta/pijersi/README.md

 You (either white or black player) has 14 cubes in your color.
 The 6 same faces of a cube define its role (example: rock).
 You have:

-- 4 "rock", 4 "paper" and 4 "scissors" (here represented by the letters "R", "P", and "S").
+- 4 "rock", 4 "paper" and 4 "scissors" (represented by either the letters "R/P/S" or the symbols "circle/square/cross").
-- 2 "wise man", just called "wise" (here represented by the letter "W").
+- 2 "wise man", just called "wise" (represented by either the letter "W" or the symbol "infinity").

 The following hexagonal board, of 45 spaces and 7 lines, is arranged between the 2 players: